marta4ipko/marta4ipko-ki407MartaChipko.APCS-/README.md

-# Project Title: Rock-Paper-Scissors Game Server
+А# Project Title: Rock-Paper-Scissors Game Server

 Repository Details
 This repository contains the implementation of a **Rock-Paper-Scissors Game Server** that handles multiple client requests, determines the game outcome, and returns the results.
 The project is developed using Python for server-side logic, with testing and coverage reporting implemented to ensure code reliability.